-Some names seem to carry their essnce in their very sound.
-The name Sajazarra echoes strength and firmness, the same vigor that still makes the castle ashlar proud, the majesty exhibited by its towers, its balconies, and its loopholes.
-Sajazarra brings back echoes of power, tasted by its fortified precincts in many bloody battles between the medieval kingdoms witnessed by its battlements.
+Some names seem to carry their essences in their very sound.
+The name Sajazarra evokes resonances of firmness and robustness, of the same vigor that the centuries-old stones of its castle still proudly display, of the majesty exhibited by its towers, its machicolations, its arrow slits.
+Sajazarra brings echoes of power, the power that its fortified enclosure witnessed during the many bloody conflicts between the medieval kingdoms that its battlements bore witness to.

 And around Sajazarra, names laden with history and stories also revolve.
 That of the Count of Nieva, Lord of the original fortress built in the 13th century and ancestor of Don Diego López de Zúñiga y de Velasco, Viceroy of Peru.
 Or that of Don Pedro Fernández de Velasco, owner of the stronghold in the 15th century, whom Enrique IV appointed Constable of Castile.
 Or the humblest of them all, Juan Martínez, a native of Arnedo so devout to his Virgin of Vico that she released him from the castle dungeons so that he could fulfill his fervent wish to attend Saturday Mass.